-In FY20, FY21 and FY22, the total direct output associated with the production tax credit was a combined \$1.63 billion.
+From FY20 to FY23, the total direct output associated with the production tax credit was a combined \$2.36 billion.
 Indirect impacts describe the impact of the uplift of activity in the supply chain and induced effects are created as a result of the wages of those working in the production sector.

-When indirect and induced effects are added to this, the total output attributed to the credit over these three years is \$2.66 billion.
+When indirect and induced effects are added to this, the total output attributed to the credit over these three years is \$3.8 billion.

 GVA is a measure of the value that is created by economic activity and is the difference between gross output and intermediate inputs.
 These are the goods and services utilized by an industry in producing its gross output.
-Using the IMPLAN economic model indicates that in FY20, FY21 and FY22 the total GVA created by the tax credit was \$1.91 billion including \$1.34 billion in direct GVA.
-The economic ROI is a measure of how much economic value is created per \$1 of investment in tax credits by the state of New Mexico.
+Using the IMPLAN economic model indicates that in FY20, FY21, FY22, and FY23 the total GVA created by the tax credit was \$2.77 billion including \$1.94 billion in direct GVA.

+The economic ROI is a measure of how much economic value is created per one dollar of investment in tax credits by the state of New Mexico.
 The economic ROI calculation removes the costs to the state, including the total amount of tax credit outlay.
 Overall, the tax credit program has a positive and significant economic ROI in terms of GVA created.
-Across the three years, the economic ROI is 7.83. meaning that for every \$1 invested through the program, the benefit to the state economy is \$7.83 in terms of additional economic value.
+Across the four years, the economic ROI is 7.77. meaning that for every one dollar invested through the program, the benefit to the state economy is seven dollars and seventy-seven cents in terms of additional economic value.